nss-evening-cohort-24/volunteer-match2/README.md

 This will stand the live server.
 Authenticate with your email - choosing your soccer team awaits!

 ## About the User
-- We were comissioned by the high lords of hip hop - the owners of HHPW - to create this application.
+- A 'Kids Play Soccer' volunteer is someone who would like to volunteer their time to help coach a kids soccer team that is for underpriveleged kids.
 Ideally, volunteers will authenticate through FireBase Auth, and utilize the pgAdmin database system to create/edit teams, players, and add players to teams, schedule a game between two teams, and delete any one of these entities.

 ## Features <!-- List your app features using bullets!
 Do NOT use a paragraph.
 No one will read that! -->
 - A CRUD application featuring persistent storage within a pgAdmin storage database.